MnWE News Spring Conference Issue

 “MnWE” is “Minnesota Writing and English,” an all-volunteer organization

 started in 2007.
-MnWE has a coordinating committee, a listserv, and an
+MnWE has a coordinating committee, a listserv of over

-coordinating committee, which meets about six times per year, is composed
+faculty.
+Our main coordinating committee, which meets about ten times per

-entirely of unpaid college, university, high school, and other
+year, is composed entirely of unpaid college, university, high school, and

 college-in-the-high-schools English and